This post may contain affiliate links. Please see my disclosure policy for details.

 2. You’d miss your bed…so damn much!

-Travelling isn’t all luxury and it can be tough.
-I once did a 24 hour journey from Arunachal Pradesh to Kohima for Hornbill festival.
-I had to hop from a jeep, to a overnight bus, on another bus and then a taxi to just jump straight into a tent with no sleeping bag or roll mat.
+I had to hop from a jeep to an overnight bus, on another bus and then a taxi to just jump straight into a tent with no sleeping bag or roll mat.

 My god, did I miss my bed then.